 Provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.

 To get a Foundation Year 1 post, you will need to apply during the final year of your undergraduate course.
 You will apply through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
 So far, all qualified UK graduates have found a place on the Foundation Year 1 programme.
 However, this cannot be guaranteed, for instance, if there were to be an increased number of competitive applications.

 Post holders normally complete the Foundation Year 1 programme within 12 months and receive a Certificate of Experience.
 You will then be eligible to apply for full registration with the General Medical Council.
 You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.

 Although this information is currently correct, regulations in this area may change from time to time.
 There is some discussion about whether to remove provisional registration for newly qualified doctors.
 If this happens, then UK graduates will receive full registration as soon as they have completed an MBChB (or equivalent) degree.
 It is very likely that UK graduates will still need to apply for a training programme similar to the current Foundation Year 1 programme.

 The following is applicable for graduates from 2024 onwards.

-The GMC is introducing a Medical Licensing Assessment – the MLA.
-The MLA will create a demonstration that anyone obtaining registration with a licence to practise medicine in the UK has met a common threshold for safe practice.
+The GMC has introduced a Medical Licensing Assessment (MLA).
+The MLA demonstrates that anyone registered with a licence to practise medicine in the UK has met a common threshold for safe practice.

 The MLA will test what doctors are likely to encounter in early practice and what’s essential for safe practice.
 It intentionally will not cover the whole of a medical school curriculum.
 So, you will also need to meet your university’s degree requirements.